verana-labs/verifiable-trust-spec/spec.md

 ### [VT-ECS-JSON-SCHEMA-CRED-W3C] Essential Schema VTJSCs

 - VTJSC [VT-ECS-SERVICE-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-SERVICE].
 - VTJSC [VT-ECS-ORG-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-ORG].
+MUST have `validFrom` and `validUntil` properties.
 - VTJSC [VT-ECS-PERSONA-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-PERSONA].
+MUST have `validFrom` and `validUntil` properties.
 - VTJSC [VT-ECS-UA-JSON-SCHEMA-CRED-W3C]: a [VT-JSON-SCHEMA-CRED-W3C] linked to a Json Schema of a CredentialSchema entry that conforms to [ECS-UA].

 ### [VT-ECS-CRED] Essential Schema Verifiable Trust Credentials